HBN Service Release Notes

 3757686

-Description: When the HBN container is coming up and applying a large configuration through the NVUE-startup service which includes entities used by DHCP relay (e.g., interfaces, SVIs and VRFs), the DHCP relay service may go into FATAL state.
-It can be observed using the following command:
+Description: When the HBN container is coming up and applying a large configuration through the NVUE startup service which includes entities used by DHCP relay (for example, interfaces, SVIs, and VRFs), the DHCP relay service may go into a

 Keyword: DHCP relay; fatal; container; restart